Securing MapProxy with Nginx and ModSecurity

 server_name tiles.example.gov;

-# Header injection for audit logging and cache key generation
+# Propagate the real client identity for audit logging and cache keys

 proxy_set_header Host $host;